Content

 Some Google Analytics universal channel groups remain unchanged in GA4, such as Direct or Organic Search.

-Some groups in Google Analytics 4 have been given broader definitions, such as Email, Affiliates, and Paid Search.
+Certain groups in Google Analytics 4 have been given broader definitions, such as Email, Affiliates, and Paid Search.

 Some groups were not in Universal Analytics at all, such as Paid Social, Organic Social, and Video.

-Channels for manual traffic
+- Channels for manual traffic

-Channels for Google Ads traffic
+- Channels for Google Ads traffic

-Channels for Display & Video 360 traffic
+- Channels for Display & Video 360 traffic

-Channels for Search Ads 360 traffic.
+- Channels for Search Ads 360 traffic

 What else is different about channel grouping in Google Analytics 4?

-You cannot add new channels to the default channel group.
+- You cannot add new channels to the default channel group

-You cannot edit the rules for the default channel group.
+- You cannot edit the rules for the default channel group

-Note: Unlike Universal Analytics, Google Analytics 4 is case-insensitive in UTM tags, so it behooves you to make the tags easy to read and interpret.
+Note: Unlike Universal Analytics, Google Analytics 4 is case-insensitive in UTM tags, so it requires you to make the tags easy to read and interpret.
 Keep the tags lowercase.
 You can also add spaces as long as you make sure that the format stays consistent.

 Uncover in-depth insights